reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

    ![](./media2/v2img13.png)

-1. At the terminal, to install the package manager for Python (Pip), enter the following commands:
+1. At the terminal, to install the package manager for Python (Pip), run the following commands:

     ```cmd/sh
     curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
     python get-pip.py
     ```

-1. To verify that the Azure IoT EdgeHub Dev Tool is installed, enter the following command:
+1. To verify that the Azure IoT EdgeHub Dev Tool is installed, run the following command:

     ```cmd/sh
     pip install iotedgehubdev --user